PaulSolt/Portfolio/README.md

 ### Brew Coffee

-Brew Coffee is a pour-over coffee recipe app for Hario V60 and Chemex.
+Brew Coffee is a pour-over coffee recipe iOS app for Hario V60 and Chemex.
 It helps automate the manual process of brewing coffee and improves consistency between brews.
 I hired designers to help create the initial design that is easy to use.
 I use Brew Coffee daily, and you can [download the latest beta for Brew Coffee here](https://testflight.apple.com/join/yo3qrfji).
+It is written in Swift with a mix of Storyboard and programmatic layouts.

 ![Brew Coffee](images/Brew-Coffee.jpg)

 ### Super Easy Timer

-[Super Easy Timer](https://itunes.apple.com/us/app/super-easy-timer/id1353137878?ls=1&mt=12) is a productivity app that uses natural language processing to turn "20 minutes" into a countdown timer.
-It is quick to start and reset so that users can focus on their work.
-I created the visual design and managed the development with two software interns.
+[Super Easy Timer](https://itunes.apple.com/us/app/super-easy-timer/id1353137878?ls=1&mt=12) is a productivity Mac app that uses natural language processing to turn "20 minutes" into an active countdown timer.
+It is quick to start and reset so that users can focus on their tasks.
+I created the visual design, and managed the development with two autistic software interns.

 ![Super Easy Timer](images/Super-Easy-Timer.png)